 - Yuko Arthurs.
 Perception and evaluation of consonant and dissonant chords in varying musical contexts.

 - Henrique Meissner.
-Teaching of expressive performance to children.
+Teaching expressive performance to children.
 AHRC funded.

 Past PhD student